Melodikats: Musical Precision

-COMPOSED OF MUSICIANS WHO have been playing music since before the 8-track, the Melodikats out of the little town of Mountain Home, Arkansas are bringing back the classic songs that we haven’t heard in years.
-Why hasn’t anyone been covering these tunes?
-Have we forgotten the smooth soul of Michael McDonald?
-The feel good acoustics of “Change the World” by Eric Clapton?
-The clean and funky jazz of “Josie” by Steely Dan?
-The members of Melodikats have loved these songs for years, and have hand picked songs to cover from the 70s through today. (“Olivia” by John Mayer, anyone?)
-Deitra got the honor of chatting with these veterans about their musicality and tales from living the dream when being on the road was more of a reality.
+COMPOSED OF MUSICIANS WHO have been playing music since before the 8-track, the Melodikats out of Mountain Home, Arkansas are bringing back the classic songs that we haven't heard in years.
+These guys are covering tunes by greats that many bands simply do not attempt.
+Songs like "She's Gone" by Hall & Oates, "I Can't Tell You Why" by The Eagles, and "Josie" by Steely Dan are just a few notable songs the band covers.
+The Melodikats are bringing a new meaning to the idea of classic hits, and have hand-picked a unique collection of exceptional songs from the 60s, 70s and 80s.
+Deitra Magazine had the honor of chatting with these veteran players about each of their musical backgrounds, and tales from living the musician's dream back when being on the road was more of a reality than a dream.

 DM: You guys play this ultra funky, laid back dance music.
 Is that something that everybody in the group has a passion toward?